aiman-al-masoud/deixiscript/README.md

   - the cat eats the kibble piece
   - it jumps it resolves to "the kibble piece"
 - no cataphora.
-- no ambiguous sentence multi-tree parse.
+- no ambiguous sentence multi-tree parse, but possiblility to disambiguate using parentheses.

 # Notes